GKLdeveloppement/jsTips/readme.md

 ```

 So, with this function if the return is more than 0 ?
-It's the proof that the array you passed like arguments contains some stuff who is not a number :
+It's the proof that the array you passed as arguments contains some stuff that is not a number :

 ```js
 //Here "args" is an array